DiscreteMaths/DM04-Functions/NetworkAnalysis-TMulcahy.md

 - PERT (for program evaluation and review technique)
 - CPM (for Critical Path Management)

 Pert was developed to aid the US Navy in the planning and control of its Polaris missile program.
 This was a project to build a strategic weapons system, namely the first submarine launched intercontinental ballistic missile, at the time of the cold war between the USA and Russia.
+Military doctrine at that time emphasised 'MAD - mutually assured destruction', namely if the other side struck first then sufficient nuclear weapons would remain to obliterate their homeland.
+That way peace was preserved.
+By the late 1950s the USA believed (or more importantly believed that the Russians believed) that American land based missiles and nuclear bombers were vulnerable to a first strike.
+Hence there was a strategic emphasis on completing the Polaris project as quickly as possible, cost was not an issue.
+However no one had ever build a submarine launched intercontinental ballistic missile before, so dealing with uncertainty was a key issue.
+PERT has the ability to cope with uncertain activity completion times (e.g. for a particular activity the most likely completion time is 4 weeks but it could be any time between 3 weeks and 8 weeks).

+CPM was developed in the 1950's as a result of a joint effort by the DuPont Company and Remington Rand Univac.
+As these were commercial companies cost was an issue, unlike the Polaris project mentioned above.
+In CPM the emphasis is on the trade-off between the cost of the project and its overall completion time (e.g. for certain activities it may be possible to decrease their completion times by spending more money - how does this affect the overall completion time of the project?)

+Network analysis is a vital technique in **PROJECT MANAGEMENT**.
+It enables us to take a *systematic quantitative structured approach* to the problem of managing a project through to successful completion.
+Moreover, as will become clear below, it has a graphical representation which means it can be understood and used by those with a less technical background.

 <pre><code>
 Activity                                                   Completion